How Cities Can Prepare Now to Meet New PFAS Drinking Water Regulations

 June 17, 2024 - (6 min read)

 With the Biden Administration finalizing new PFAS drinking water regulations for municipalities, it is time for local leaders to begin working with their water utilities.
 Both local leaders and water utilities should start to think about how they are going to upgrade their water systems to detect and remove these toxins if they are present at levels above the U.S. Environmental Protection Agency’s (EPA) limit.
-The new regulations carry an effective date of June 25, 2024 – giving local governments until June 25, 2027, to meet the initial monitoring requirements and until June 25, 2029, to meet the treatment requirements.
+The new regulations carry an effective date of June 25, 2024.
+Local governments have until April 26, 2027, to meet the initial monitoring requirements and until April 26, 2029, to meet the treatment requirements.

 As local governments work toward compliance with these drinking water regulations, here are some important initial steps for getting started.
 For many communities, addressing PFAS drinking water contamination has been an active concern for the past several years.
 Lessons learned from those communities can provide helpful insights for others.